 MERS symptoms typically include fever, cough and shortness of breath.

 Other symptoms include muscle pain, diarrhoea, vomiting and nausea.

 Some people who have been infected with the virus have mild or no symptoms.
 These are usually people who have been tested because they were close contacts of seriously ill cases.

 People who have recently returned from overseas, or who have been in contact with a case overseas, and who develop any of these symptoms, should seek medical advice immediately.

 Who is at risk

-People living in or travelling to the Middle East or other affected areas or who have had contact with an infected case may be at risk of being infected.
+People living in or travelling to the Middle East or other affected areas or who have had contact with an infected person may be at risk of being infected.